Open Letter to EC-Council: Request for Programmatic Credential Verification API

 We respectfully request that EC-Council implement one or more of the following, listed in order of implementation simplicity:

 Allow credential holders to authorize third-party platforms via OAuth 2.0.
 The holder logs into their EC-Council account and grants read access to their certifications.
-More complex but provides the strongest verification and best user experience.
+This provides the strongest verification and the best user experience.

 Issue a unique, time-limited verification code to each credential holder via their registered email.
 The holder enters this code on CertScore, and we validate it against EC-Council's system.
-This requires no persistent API, just a code generation endpoint and a validation endpoint.
+This requires only a code generation endpoint and a validation endpoint.

 The Impact